Name of the Program : International Fellowship Program on Nonviolence and Peace

 : Analyze the Global context, condition, and constitution of peace;

-: Familiarize nonviolent action: struggle for justice and peace; and parameters of sustainable living.
+: Familiarize nonviolent action: struggle for justice and peace; and parameters of sustainable living;

-: Equip individuals to transform conflict into creative experience and handle human turbulent situations constructively.
+: Equip individuals to transform conflict into creative experience and handle turbulent human situations constructively.

 Learning Outcome : Participantsare enabled with a comprehensive understanding of the fundamentals of nonviolence and its application in life; empowered to handle challenges inclusively; and equipped with tools and techniques to construct sustainable peace within self and society.